 Anyone who resides in South Australia and is aged 18 years or over can vote in Fund My Neighbourhood.

 You can vote only once per voting round.
-The dates of voting rounds will be advised through the website.
+Round One voting begins on Wednesday 18 October 2017.

 You do!
 Everyday people in the community decide which eligible programs in their local neighbourhood receive funding by voting through the online tool.